 From the review of the lives and works of these global inspirations emerge personal and “ideological” factors that make for enduring inspirational leadership.

 - Selflessness: Willingness to make a personal sacrifice.
-Renunciation of profit, honor, material gain, or personal benefits.
+Renunciation of profit, honour, material gain, or personal benefits.

 - Commitment: Total dedication.
-The goal in the pursuit of which the leader is prepared to live or die.
+The goal is the pursuit of which the leader is prepared to live or die.

 - Consistency: Every aspect of the leader’s life and work expresses the same ideals and convictions.

 - Authenticity: Genuineness.
 Straightforwardness.
 Sincerity.
 Deeply convincing to others.

 - Integrity: Actions correspond to words.
 Behaviour and character exemplify public utterances.
 Walk the talk.